Beta Live · Please report any issues

 honesty

-The Red Sea was once the world's most celebrated dive destination.
-International divers came from every continent to dive the Brothers, Elphinstone and Thistlegorm.
-Many still do.
-But the community deserves a platform that gives them honest, up-to-date information โ€” not a polished version of it.
+For decades the Red Sea has drawn divers from every continent, to the Brothers, Elphinstone and Thistlegorm.
+Many still come.
+But the community deserves a platform that gives them honest, up-to-date information rather than a polished version of it.

 The Atlas will transparently report all incidents as they come to our attention, and do our best to provide credible, up-to-date information you can actually rely on.
-More importantly, every operator listed on the platform is one we personally trust โ€” chosen not just for their safety standards, but for their genuine love for the Red Sea.
+More importantly, every operator listed on the platform is one we personally trust, chosen not just for their safety standards, but for their genuine love for the Red Sea.
 We will never list an operator simply because they asked to be listed.

 We list only operators we personally trust and have vetted.
-We publish safety reports transparently โ€” including when things go wrong.
+We publish safety reports transparently, including when things go wrong.
 Our members write honest reviews, and those reviews stay up.
 The Atlas is independently operated and that independence is something we will always protect.

-The Red Sea is our favourite playground โ€” but you should never be too confident on or in the water.
+The Red Sea is our favourite playground, but you should never be too confident on or in the water.
 Respecting the sea means respecting the truth about it, including its risks.
-That honesty is how we earn back the trust of the international diving community and bring them back to where they belong.
+That honesty is how we earn the trust of the international diving community and welcome them back.

 Protection & Conservation